colbyfayock/space-jelly-store-workshop/lessons/01 - Create a New React Application with Next.js/README.md

 ### 1. Creating a new Next.js app with Create Next App

+As you notice, this first lesson directory is empty.
+That's on purpose!

-Our very first exercise is creating a new Next.js app.
+Our very first exercise is creating a new Next.js app from scratch.

 To do this, Next.js provides an easy-to-use tool called Create Next App that we can run right from our terminal that creates a new project, installs the dependencies, and gets us up and running in no time.